 Your Cart is empty

 But by 1974 things were quickly becoming more corporate and the business had worked out how to make big money by pulling big crowds to a 12 hour show.
-60,000 turn up to the Knebworth House stately home grounds to see The Allman Brothers Band, The Doobie Brothers, Mahavishnu Orchestra, The Sensational Alex Harvey Band, Van Morrison and Tim Buckley.
+60,000 turned up to the Knebworth House stately home grounds to see The Allman Brothers Band, The Doobie Brothers, Mahavishnu Orchestra, The Sensational Alex Harvey Band, Van Morrison and Tim Buckley.

 A damn fine bill for the princely sum of £2.75 - only about £20 in today’s money.
 Held on 20th July, they got lucky with the weather staying dry and warm.

 Tim Buckley opened the festival.
-It was his first UK performance in six years and his last UK shoe ever as he died of a heroin overdose less than a year later.
+It was his first UK performance in six years and his last UK show ever as he died of a heroin overdose less than a year later.
 The Return Of The Starsailor bootleg captures his entire performance, much of which took place as people were still arriving on site.
 He played songs from his 1972 album, Greetings From L.A., with a couple from Sefronia, released the previous year.

-Second band was Van Morrison, though not, as advertised, with his Caledonia Soul Orchestra.
+Second band on was Van Morrison, though not, as advertised, with his Caledonia Soul Orchestra.
 Response to his set was reportedly mixed with some loving it and others feeling that it was all a bit of a drag.
 The NME was very much in the latter group, later saying in a review, “Van looked like a probationary teacher on his first day in the science department of an East End comprehensive.”
+Ouch.

 After which it was time for some spirituality with the Mahavishnu Orchestra.
 This was the expanded version of the band that produced the wonderful Visions Of The Emerald Beyond album with Jean Luc-Ponty playing violin in a jazz-fusion frenzy.
 For all they were far out and cosmic, the MO was a loud, loud band too, John McLaughlin blitzing the crowd with a blizzard of high speed soloing.